-- A concern or complaint can be made in person, by letter or email, or by telephone. - Complaints concerning the school staff (except the Executive Headteacher) should be made in the first instance to Mr Stewart James, Executive Headteacher via the school office.
-Please mark them as Private and Confidential. - Complaints that involve or are about the Executive Headteacher should be addressed to Mr Peter Clark, the Chair of Governors, via the school office.
-Please mark them as Private and Confidential. - Complaints about the Chair of Governors, any individual governor or the whole governing board should be addressed to the Clerk to the governing board via the school office.
+- A concern or complaint can be made in person, by letter or email, or by telephone. - Complaints concerning the school staff (except the Executive Headteacher) should be made in the first instance to the Executive Headteacher via the school office.
+Please mark them as Private and Confidential. - Complaints that involve or are about the Executive Headteacher should be addressed to the Co-Chair of Governors, via the school office.
+Please mark them as Private and Confidential. - Complaints about the chair of governors, any individual governor or the whole governing board should be addressed to the Clerk to the governing board via the school office.
 Please mark them as Private and Confidential. - Complainants should not approach individual governors to raise concerns or complaints.
 They have no power to act on an individual basis and it may prevent them from considering complaints at stage 3 or 4 of the procedure.